Global-in-time Strichartz estimates and cubic Schr\"odinger equation in a conical singular space: Preliminary: analysis results associated with

 \subsection{Hardy inequality}

-In this subsection, we prove the hardy inequality associated with $\LL_V$ by following the argument in \cite{HL} with minor modification.
-The hardy inequality claims that \begin{proposition}[Hardy inequality for $\LL_V$] Let $n\geq 3$ and $\nu_0$ be as above.
+In this subsection, we prove the Hardy inequality associated with $\LL_V$ by modifying the argument in \cite{HL}.
+The Hardy inequality claims that \begin{proposition}[Hardy inequality for $\LL_V$] Let $n\geq 3$ and $\nu_0$ be in Theorem \ref{thm:Strichartz'}.
 Suppose $0<s<\min\{1+\nu_0,2\}$, and $1<p<\infty$.
-Then
+Then the inequality

 holds for